-On a space available basis, hotel accommodations for participants can be arranged in the L. William Seidman Residence Facility, 1001 N. Monroe Street, Arlington, Virginia 22226-3500 adjacent to the training center; Phone: (703) 516-4630.
-Reservations should be made by following your agency's policy on hotel reservations.
+On a space available basis, participants can arrange hotel accommodations at the L. William Seidman Residence Facility, 1001 N. Monroe Street, Arlington, Virginia 22226-3500 adjacent to the training center; Phone: (703) 516-4630.
+Reservations should be made in accordance with your agency's policy on hotel reservations.